hashicorp/consul/plugin/health/README.md

 # health

-*health* enabless a simple health check endpoint.
-By default it will listen on port 8080.
+*health* enables a simple health check endpoint.
+By default, it listens on port 8080.

 ## Syntax